 Open Call Project

-“Artist in Residence to Overcome the Crisis of Amami”
+“Artist in Residence to Overcome the Crisis in Amami”

 We would be grateful if artists who agree with our mission could participate.